tylerjaquish3/ffb/README.md

     - all seasons fails now, current season doesnt pick an end week
     - input for week #, so i can see how they scored in a certain week all time
 - awards page, filter by new_leader
+- make deployments to master auto deploy to freehosting

 Notes:
 Rams moved to LA between 2015 & 2016